coveooss/sf-case-assist-cookbook/README.md

 1. A first screen where the user can enter a Subject and a Description for their case and can see the strength of this Description using the Description Strength Indicator.
 2. A second screen where the user can find predictions to help classify their case.
 This screen will predict values for the Case Priority, Case Type, and Case Reason fields as these are Standard Salesforce Case fields.
 See [How to Add New Fields for Classification](#how-to-add-new-fields-for-classification) section to learn how to modify these.
 3. A third screen where documents will be suggested to the user based on the case context using the **Coveo Search API**.
-The search results include Generative Answering, Smart Snippets, and Triggers.
-The user can read more about each document with the help of the Quickview and can also leave their feedback on each document.
+The search results include Generative Answering, Smart Snippets, and Notifications.
+The user can read more about each document with the help of the Quickview.
 4. A confirmation screen that the case has been successfully created.

 Here is a demo video of this flow in action: [Demo of the new Coveo Case Assist Experience](https://youtu.be/WvHKYbiZRNI).